numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``ensure_canonical(self) -> dtype``
 * ``default_descr(self) -> dtype`` (return must be native and should normally be a singleton)
 * ``get_sort_function(self, NPY_SORTKIND sort_kind) -> {out_sortfunction, NotImplemented, NULL}``.
-  If the sortkind is not understand it may be allowed to return ``NotImplemented``.
+  If the sortkind is not understood it may be allowed to return ``NotImplemented``.
 * ``setitem(self, char *item_ptr, PyObject *value) -> {-1, 0}``
 * ``getitem(self, char *item_ptr, PyObject (base_obj) -> object or NULL``
 * ``discover_descr_from_pyobject(cls, PyObject) -> dtype or NULL``